-Criteria Conformance Level Remarks and Explanations 1.1.1 Non-text Content (Level A) All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except for the situations listed below.
-Controls, Input: If non-text content is a control or accepts user input, Partially supports In the Cardiac Arrest System assessment page and in the third-party video player on the pages covered, an image was found to be missing an alt text attribute.
-This failure is the result of integrated third-party software. then it has a name that describes its purpose.
+Criteria Conformance Level Remarks and Explanations Criteria 1.1.1 Non-text Content (Level A) All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except for the situations listed below.
+Controls, Input: If non-text content is a control or accepts user input, then it has a name that describes its purpose.
 (Refer to Success Criterion 4.1.2 for additional requirements for controls and content that accepts user input.)
-Time-Based Media: If non-text content is time-based media, then Accessibility problem it causes: People who are blind or have low vision who use a screen reader may not understand the purpose of the image. text alternatives at least provide descriptive identification of the non- text content.
+Time-Based Media: If non-text content is time-based media, then text alternatives at least provide descriptive identification of the non-text content.
 (Refer to Guideline 1.2 for additional requirements for media.)
-Test: If non-text content is a test or exercise that would be invalid if presented in text, then text alternatives at least provide descriptive identification of the non-text content. • Sensory : If non-text content is primarily intended to create a specific sensory experience, then text alternatives at least provide descriptive identification of the non-text content.
-CAPTCHA: If the purpose of non-text content is to confirm that content is being accessed by a person rather than a computer, then text alternatives that identify and describe the purpose of the non- text content are provided, and alternative forms of CAPTCHA using output modes for different types of sensory perception are provided to accommodate different disabilities.
+Test: If non-text content is a test or exercise that would be invalid if presented in text, then text alternatives at least provide descriptive identification of the non-text content.
+Conformance Level Supports Remarks and Explanations specific sensory experience, then text alternatives at least provide descriptive identification of the non-text content.
+CAPTCHA: If the purpose of non-text content is to confirm that content is being accessed by a person rather than a computer, then text alternatives that identify and describe the purpose of the non-text content are provided, and alternative forms of CAPTCHA using output modes for different types of sensory perception are provided to accommodate different disabilities.
 Decoration, Formatting, Invisible: If non-text content is pure decoration, is used only for visual formatting, or is not presented to users, then it is implemented in a way that it can be ignored by assistive technology.